Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 Ideally, you contact the copyright holders and get their written permission.
 If you can't find them, or if they don't answer you, at least try to gather the "legal evidence" which might eventually help you show a court of law that you did what you could to get this permission.
 (See for example the Open Letter To Desclée de Brouwer.)

-3.1) Get a scanner.
-I guess just about any device will do.
-My scanner (Canon Canoscan LiDE 80) was one of the simpler and less expensive models on the market, purchased for about 150$ many years ago.
+3.1) Get access to some scanning device.
+This is easy, since just about any device will do, including walking down to the local post office and using their professional-grade photocopier.
+Photocopiers these days scan the pages they need to copy, and can save those scanned pages to PDF or other formats, which you can then retrieve using a USB thumbdrive.
+My old scanner (Canon Canoscan LiDE 80) was one of the simpler and less expensive models on the market, purchased for about 150$ many years ago.
 Since then, prices have just gone down and features up, so you can't really miss!
 By the way, you can pay a lot of money for an automatic document feeder, but I'd say it's useless, since the pages of old books which are out of print (precisely the kind of book you tend to want to digitize!) often have formats and thicknesses which are not amenable to automatic feeding.

 3.2) Get scanning software.
 Often, they come bundled with the scanner.
-That is how I got my ScanSoft Omnipage SE software, which is adequate for me.
-This program also does the OCR.
+That is how I got my ScanSoft Omnipage SE software, which was adequate for me.
+This program also did the OCR, but I cannot get it to work under Windows 7.
+Moreover, as of 2017-Oct-09, it was no longer available, but others seem to perform the same functions, like Nuance OmniPage Standard, ABBYY FineReader 14, etc.

 3.3) Prepare the book.
 Unfortunately, so far I've had good results by cutting of the book's spine, which separates all the pages and let's me position them on the scanner's bed.
 Here's a method that works: (1) cut off the cover; (2) put the book on the edge of a workbench; (3) set a metal ruler near the book's spine (you have to be far enough from the spine to cut all pages free, but not too far to avoid lopping off some text); (4) clamp down everything tightly with two bar clamps; (5) cut with a utility knife (Xacto, Olfa, etc.); (6) after scanning, you can sandwich the free pages between the two cut covers, and hold everything with elastics.
 You have to keep the original as long as the digitizing process is not finished.
 Of course, if the book doesn't belong to you, don't cut it!
 I've scanned a book without cutting it up, but it is unenjoyable and gives poor results.